Empire of Charles V: Spanish kingdoms

 In 1479, Spain was formed as a dynastic union of two crowns by virtue of the marriage and joint rule of Isabella I of Castile and Ferdinand II of Aragon, the Trastámara Catholic Monarchs.
-Upon the death of King Ferdinand II on 23 January 1516, his daughter Joanna the Mad, formally Queen of Castile since the death of Isabella in 1504 but effectively under her father's protection, became Queen of Aragon as well.
-Ferdinand's testament recognized Joanna as sole Queen of the Spanish kingdoms with Charles as governor-general and cardinal Francisco Jiménez de Cisneros as regent.
+Upon the death of King Ferdinand II on 23 January 1516, his daughter Joanna the Mad, formally queen of Castile since the death of Isabella in 1504 but effectively under her father's protection, became queen of Aragon as well.
+Ferdinand's testament recognized Joanna as sole queen of the Spanish kingdoms with Charles as governor-general and Cardinal Francisco Jiménez de Cisneros as regent.
 Joanna's condition of insanity persisted and, as suggested by the Flemings and Maximilian, Charles claimed for himself the Spanish kingdoms jure matris.
-After the celebration of Ferdinand II's obsequies on 14 March 1516, Charles was crowned King in the Cathedral of St. Michael and St. Gudula of Brussels as Charles I of Spain or Charles I of Castile and Aragon, controlling both Spanish crowns in personal union.
+After the celebration of Ferdinand II's obsequies on 14 March 1516, Charles was crowned king in the Church of St. Michael and St. Gudula (now Brussels' cathedral) as Charles I of Spain or Charles I of Castile and Aragon, controlling both Spanish crowns in personal union.

-Spanish kingdoms varied in their style and traditions.
-Castile was an increasingly authoritarian state where the monarch's own will easily overrode legislative and justice institutions.
+The Spanish kingdoms varied in their style and traditions.
+The Crown of Castile was an increasingly authoritarian state where the monarch's own will easily overrode legislative and justice institutions.
 Its crown comprised most of Spain, including the Iberian Navarre conquered in 1512 and the former Islamic Kingdom of Granada annexed at the end of the Reconquista in 1492.
-The crown of Aragon included the remaining Spanish kingdoms of Aragon proper, Barcelona, Catalonia, and Valencia, and its monarchy was considered to be, differently from Castile and similarly to Navarre, the product of a contract with the people.
-Viceroyalties of the Spanish crowns formed the Spanish Empire and included the West Indies and the Tierra Firme in the Americas, discovered by Cristopher Columbus for Castile in 1492, as well as the Aragonese possessions in southern Italy: Sicily, Sardinia, and the recently conquered (1503) Kingdom of Naples.
+The Crown of Aragon itself was a personal union which included the remaining Spanish kingdoms of Aragon proper, Valencia and the Principality of Catalonia, and its monarchy was considered to be, differently from Castile and similarly to Navarre, the product of a contract with the people.
+Viceroyalties of the Spanish crowns formed the Spanish Empire and included the West Indies and the Tierra Firme in the Americas, discovered by Christopher Columbus for Castile in 1492, as well as the Aragonese possessions in southern Italy: Sicily, Sardinia, and the recently conquered (1503) Kingdom of Naples.